PCENet: High Dimensional Surrogate Modeling for Learning Uncertainty: Preliminaries

-The idea of using dimensionality reduction (DR) methods for uncertainty quantification of high-dimensional data systems has been considered in the UQ literature~\cite{ghanem2003stochastic}, and DR methods such as principal component analysis (PCA), kernel PCA~\cite{ma2011kernel}, active subspace methods~\cite{constantine2015exploiting} and autoencoders~\cite{mehrasa2019variational} have been used. \citet{tripathy2016gaussian} proposed an active subspace approach (DR method) that is combined with a Gaussian process (SM method) for high-dimensional uncertainty propagation.
-Later, \citet{lataniotis2020extending} presented a general framework for Dimensionality Reduction Surrogate Modelling (DRSM) approach for UQ, and studied various combinations of DR (PCA and kernel PCA) and SM (PCE and Gaussian processes) methods for UQ.
+The idea of using dimensionality reduction (DR) methods for uncertainty quantification of high-dimensional data systems has been considered in the UQ literature~\cite{ghanem2003stochastic}, and DR methods such as principal component analysis (PCA), kernel PCA~\cite{ma2011kernel}, active subspace methods~\cite{constantine2015exploiting} and autoencoders~\cite{mehrasa2019variational} have been used, also see~\cite{kim2024dimensionality}.
+Tripathy et al.~\cite{tripathy2016gaussian} proposed an active subspace approach (DR method) that is combined with a Gaussian Process (SM method) for high-dimensional uncertainty propagation.
+Later, in \cite{lataniotis2020extending} a general framework for dimensionality reduction surrogate modelling (DRSM) approach for UQ is presented, and various combinations of DR (PCA and kernel PCA) and SM (PCE and Gaussian processes) methods for UQ are studied.
 Their approach is to approximate the input data using a kernel density estimation, and then use a relative generalization error for learning the SM.
-Deep neural network based surrogate models have been proposed by~\citet{tripathy2018deep,zheng2021mini} for high dimensional uncertainty quantification.
-However, our approach differs from these methods in multiple aspects, namely: (a) our approach is to learn the mapping between input and output distributions, and not that of the given training input and output data (better generalization); (b) we directly learn the distributions of the data in the latent space and do not use kernel density estimation (significant computational cost gain); and (c) we use a moment matching approach to learn the coefficients of the SM (improved output distribution matching).
+Deep neural network based surrogate models have been proposed by~\cite{tripathy2018deep,zheng2021mini} for high-dimensional uncertainty quantification.
+Recently, a survey of methods for high-dimensional uncertainty quantification was presented in~\cite{kontolati2022survey}.
+However, the approach we study here differs from these methods in multiple aspects, namely: (a) the approach is to learn the mapping between input and output distributions, rather than point-wise fitting of the given training input and output data (hence, better generalization); (b) the distributions of the data in the latent space is directly learned and kernel density estimation is not used (resulting in significant computational cost gain); (c) a Bayesian NN approach is used for DR, which capture system dynamics efficiently and helps in uncertainty quantification, and (d) a moment matching approach is used to learn the coefficients of the SM (achieving improved output distribution matching).